isabella232/journeys.en/help/using/alpha/alpha-segment-trigger.md

 >[!NOTE]
 >
->Note that it is currently not possible to activate the test mode for journeys starting with a Segment Trigger activity.
->
 >Due to segment export latencies, it is not possible to trigger a segment-based journey in a shorter timeframe than 1 hour.

 ## Configuring the activity {#configuring-segment-trigger-activity}